 Vermont Online Library

 The Vermont Online Library can be used to search for magazine articles and other information, some of which is in full text.
-This resource, published by InfoTrac, may be used while in the library or by library patrons at home by entering their DAML card number.
+This resource, published by InfoTrac, may be used anywhere, no login information required while in Vermont!
+Want to use it on your mobile device?
+There is also an App available for use on Apple and Android devices - get it by going here.

 There are databases for adults, teens, children, business people, and those searching for medical information.
 Some of the magazines available in full text are Time, Newsweek, Consumer Reports & Glamour just to name a few!
 Try out the links below - all you need is your library card!